exquisite-corpse/excorp/README.md

-# Exquisite Corpse
+# Exquisite Graveyard

-Welcome to Exquisite Corpse.
-Based on a drawing exercise invented by surrealists, players draw on a sheet of paper, folded to conceal the previous parts of the drawing, and passed on to the next player for a further contribution.
+Welcome to Exquisite Graveyard.

+Exquisite Graveyard is a progressive web application based on a drawing exercise invented by surrealists in the 1920s.

+Each player adds to a drawing in sequence without seeing the previous contributions, except for a snippet of the previous drawing.
+When the drawing is complete, it's then revealed to all the players.

 ## Getting Started

-Follow the instructions below to run Exquisite Corpse on your local machine for development and testing purposes.
+Follow the instructions below to run Exquisite Graveyard on your local machine for development and testing purposes.

 ### Install